hol430/APSIM.Bootstrapper/README.md

 ## Getting Started

+Before running the bootstrapper, you need to initialise the nodes in your cluster as required for the job.
+The bootstrapper will start pods/containers, but these require that nodes already exist in the cluster on which they can be run.
+See [here](NECTAR.md) for instructions on doing this with the NECTAR research cluster.

 To run a debug build of the bootstrapper on a local machine, you will need [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) (the kubernetes CLI), [minikube](https://minikube.sigs.k8s.io/docs/start/) (a kubernetes cluster which runs on a local machine) and [docker](https://docs.docker.com/get-docker/) (minikube supports multiple container runtimes, but this tool only supports docker).
 Once these are in place, you will need to start minikube, and will almost certainly need to start a proxy server to the kubernetes API server as well.
 Finally, it's also recommended to start the kubernetes dashboard in order to monitor and diagnose any jobs started with the bootstrapper.

 ```